 As a child I was completely captivated by beautiful nature documentaries and I was a huge National Geographic fan.
-You can imagine how excited I was to go on my first safari.
-My father took me on an amazing trip through Kenya and Tanzania.
-I love the share the highlights with you.
+You can imagine how excited I was to go on my first safari in Kenya and Tanzania.
+My father took me on an amazing safari trip through Kenya and Tanzania.
+I love to share the highlights with you!

 From afar it looks like it is a lake with a gigantic beach.
 As you approach the lake, it turns out to be a beach with an incredible population of pink flamingos.
 2 to 3 million flamingos come to this lake because a huge amount of algae in the water.
 This lake is UNESCO World Heritage since 2011.